lchmist/qa-testing-projects/README.md

 ## About this repository
 This repository showcases my QA testing projects, including test documentation, bug reports, and practical testing examples.

+Projects are organized into separate branches for easier navigation.

 ## Tools used

 - Jira